pa11y/pa11y/README.md

 Step through some actions before Pa11y runs.
 This example logs into a fictional site then waits until the account page has loaded before running Pa11y.
 [See the example](example/actions/index.js).

+### Puppeteer Example

+Pass in pre-created Puppeteer browser and page instances so that you can reuse them between tests.
+[See the example](example/puppeteer/index.js).

 Common Questions and Troubleshooting
 ------------------------------------